agodwinp/item-catalog/README.md

     $ python --version

-#### SQLAlchemy
+#### Dependencies

+To install the dependencies for this web application, please run the following command:

+    $ sudo pip install -r requirements.txt

+This will install the following packages:

-SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.
-It provides a full suite of well known enterprise-level persistence patterns, designed for efficient and high-performing database access, adapted into a simple and Pythonic domain language https://www.sqlalchemy.org.
+- **SQLAlchemy**: the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL https://www.sqlalchemy.org.

-To install the package, run the following command:

-    $ sudo pip install sqlalchemy

-#### Flask

-Flask is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.
+- **Flask**: is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.
 You can use Flask to serve applications simply and easily http://flask.pocoo.org.

-To install the package, run the following command:

-    $ sudo pip install flask
-    $ sudo pip install flask_httpauth

-#### Google API Python Client

-Obtains end-user authorization grants for use with other Google APIs.
+- **Google API Python Client**: obtains end-user authorization grants for use with other Google APIs.

-To install this package, run the following command:

-    $ sudo pip install google-api-python-client

 ### Set up application
 Now you will clone this repository into the vagrant folder so that you can set up and run the application from the Linux VM on your local machine.
 To do this, open up a fresh terminal window (outside of the VM) and issue the following commands: